shitalbk/.NET/README.md

 # .NET

 This repository contains projects that are created with C# programming language.

+<H2>AUTORENTAL MANAGEMENT SYSTEM APPLICATION</H2>

-The autorental application is created which always the user to simplify the online booking activity to rent the vehicles.
+The autorental management system is an application that simplifies booking activity of the rental vehicles.